tanverified/learning-projects/README.md

 # learning-projects

-These are few projects I build while I was learning giFull stack development..
+These are few projects I build while I was learning Full stack development..

 and  uploaded it when learning github ....